View the project on GitHub. jakob-schuster/matchbox

 bcs2 = fasta('my_barcodes2.fa')

-if read is [_ primer bc1.seq linker bc2.seq _]
+if read matches [_ primer bc1.seq linker bc2.seq _]

 for bc1 in bcs1, bc2 in bcs2 =>